I enjoy working with CPAs and other tax lawyers to help take their cases across the finish line in courts across the country.

 Claude represents all forms of business entities and individuals in both tax planning and tax controversy matters.
 This includes civil and criminal tax litigation, as well as administrative practice matters before the Internal Revenue Service (IRS).
 He also has expertise in accountant malpractice issues and representation of CPA's before the Texas State Board of Public Accountancy.
 He has handled state tax cases before the State Comptroller's office.
 For example, he got the Texas sales tax on movie theaters held unconstitutional and as a result, clients received $61 million.
 He has also successfully handled local property tax cases for numerous automobile dealers.

 Earlier in his career, Claude was the chief trial attorney for the IRS in Washington, D.C.
 In this position, he tried the IRS's largest tax cases wherever they were located in the United States.
 He was appointed to this position by Bobby Kennedy, President Kennedy's brother.
-He tried the test case for the IRS in New York City for the US Community Party.
-For this case, he got the USA to deal with all of the former presidents and prime ministers for the Eastern European countries who were in power at the time they were taken over by the communists.
-He received guidance from the FBI, CIA, Houston Un-American Activities Committee of Congress and the US Secretary of State's office.
-Claude won this case and in fact, he never settled a case or lost a case for the IRS.
 In this position, he tried the IRS's largest tax cases wherever they were located in the United States.
 In addition to large dollar cases, Claude handled cases involving organized crime figures and other high profile individuals.
 He tried the tax case against the Communist Party of the United States in New York City and was successful in getting the CPA from the Communist Party of the USA to defect.
+For this case, he dealt with all of the former presidents and prime ministers for the Eastern European countries who were in power at the time they were taken over by the communists.
+He received guidance from the FBI, CIA, House Un-American Activities Committee of Congress and the US Secretary of State's office.
+Claude won this case and in fact, he never settled a case or lost a case for the IRS.

 In 1987, when The People's Republic of China was moving toward capitalism, they decided to study the tax systems of the United States, Switzerland and France.
 The Chinese government requested the American Bar Association's Section on Taxation to send representatives to their country.
 The ABA selected Claude as its ABA Tax Section Tax Controversy Specialist.